 The Move Mood app by stem4 provides ways for young people to manage the behaviours associated with low mood or depression.
 Developed by Dr Nihara Krause, a Consultant Clinical Psychologist, together with ideas and input from young people, the Move Mood app uses a Behavioural Activation Framework (references below) to help increase motivation to change.

-It is not a substitute for the assessment and individualised treatment of a health/mental health
+It is not a substitute for the assessment and individualised treatment of a health/mental health professional.

 “Low mood and depression weigh you down.
 Instead, engage, initiate and activate.
 Build your power to lift this weight”.

-Move Mood aims to help young people manage the behaviours associated with low mood or depression.
+The Move Mood app aims to help young people manage the behaviours associated with low mood or depression.
 It follows a type of treatment called Behavioural Activation Therapy (BAT) which encourages people with depression to approach activities they may be avoiding.
 This is done by defining goals and setting activity schedules since when a person is depressed they tend to avoid particular situations or activities.
 Unfortunately, avoidance leads to more depression trapping people in further depression.
 The app encourages the user, with the help of a ‘companion’ to carry out tasks they make a commitment to complete and to work towards ‘awards’ for completing them.

 There is opportunity for monitoring progress and a section for resources.

-– To develop an evidence-based, widely accessible digital tool to help young people (age 12-25) manage the behaviours associated with low mood or depression symptoms.
+– To develop an evidence-based, widely accessible digital tool to help young people (age 13-25) manage the behaviours associated with low mood or depression symptoms.

 – To devise an anonymised analytical model to evidence effectiveness and inform future development.